Purabsingla/react-kit-pro/README.md

 A professional, customizable, and modern React + Vite + Tailwind CSS template designed to kickstart your frontend projects.
 It comes pre-configured with powerful tools and UI components using **shadcn/ui**, **TypeScript**, and more.

 > 🚀 Build faster.
 Maintain better.
 Deploy with ease.
+> 🧱 Works with your favorite package manager: npm, yarn, pnpm, or bun.

 ---